18461271/state_farm_driver_distraction_detection/README.md

 The general steps are as follows:

 1. Data: Split the kaggle train dataset into two parts, 80% is training data and 20% is validation data, making sure each driver is either in the train folder or in the validation folder.
-(This is done by import driver_imgs_list into local database and randomly select driver ID and then export the two dataset. )
+(This was done by importing driver_imgs_list into local database and randomly select driver ID and then exported the two dataset. )

 * ``` SELECT * FROM `driver_imgs_list` WHERE subject IN ('p066', 'p056', 'p050', 'p021', 'p016'); ```